Palm Beach Co. vaccine appointment hotline 'overwhelmed'

 He expects that will likely happen sometime between February and April, depending on how quickly vaccines can be made and if more drug makers receive approval.

+"Right now, we need to be patient, but eventually, it'll come to a point where you'll be able to be vaccinated in a doctor's office or in a local pharmacy," Dodson said.

-Dr. Larry Bush of the Palm Beach County Medical Society is an investigator with the trial for AstraZeneca's vaccine.
+Dr. Larry Bush of the Palm Beach County Medical Society is an investigator with the trial for AstraZeneca's vaccine, which could receive approval in the United Kingdom this week.

-"The advantage of these vaccines coming close to the end, now AstraZeneca and Johnson & Johnson, is at least the AstraZeneca … has millions and millions of doses already made and ready to be shipped.
+"The advantage of these vaccines that are coming close to the end now, AstraZeneca and Johnson & Johnson, is at least the AstraZeneca one … has millions and millions of doses already made and ready to be shipped.
 Two, it doesn't need a special shipment.
 It can stay in the refrigerator for six months," Bush said.

 Those who have additional questions about the vaccine can call 1-866-779-6121 or email COVID-19@flhealth.gov.